MauRuRo/MSP4-CrossFitCommunityApp/README.md

 **Sign Up and Login.**
 You may use the social account buttons to sign in or use the form.
-The form has two fields, ‘email’ and ‘Password’ and a remember me button and a link to your if you have forgotten your password.
+The form has two fields, ‘email’ and ‘Password’ and a 'remember me button' and a link for if you have forgotten your password.
 All of [Allauth](https://django-allauth.readthedocs.io/en/latest/) HTML pages have been more or less customised to fit the themes of the site.